 Trauma Recovery - If you are a survivor of childhood trauma, be it physical or emotional, I provide treatment focused on resolving past emotions and the impact past trauma has on your adult life.
 There are many excellent trauma treatments available that help those affected by it.
 Often, trauma survivors experience emotional and physical problems throughout their lifetime.
 It is known that when a child is traumatized, their emotional experience often freezes within them, and if not worked on When a child is traumatized, the emotions they experience during the trauma often freeze up inside of them, and may never fully express within the person’s lifetime.
 It is believes that the child’s underdeveloped emotional faculties cannot process the feelings brought about by abusive experiences.
 This unresolved trauma can cause the victim to live a sick, dysfunctional life.
 Child abuse damages many of the persons systems and can cause terrible dysfunctions, from sexual issues to debilitating fears.

 Addiction Recovery – At the age of 25, I began my career as a substance abuse counselor.
 I have experience treating various addictions, and I have worked with addicts and alcoholics my entire career.
 I have coached clients who were considered untreatable, and I have coached clients who are concerned about sporadic alcohol or drug use.
 I fully understand 12-step recovery, and I provide recovery coaching to those in addiction recovery.
-I also coach individuals with other addictions, such as sexual addiction.

 Young Adults ages 25 to 35 – I believe the age range of those transitioning from early adulthood to mature adulthood has shifted.
 I have worked with many men and women in this category, assisting them with their transition into mature adulthood.

 Experience and Education